Radiation protection: Early radiation dangers

 Using early Crookes tube X-Ray apparatus in 1896.
 One man is viewing his hand with a fluoroscope to optimise tube emissions, the other has his head close to the tube.
 No precautions are being taken.

 Monument to the X-ray and Radium Martyrs of All Nations erected 1936 at St. Georg hospital in Hamburg, commemorating 359 early radiology workers.

 The dangers of radioactivity and radiation were not immediately recognized.
 The discovery of x‑rays in 1895 led to widespread experimentation by scientists, physicians, and inventors.
 Many people began recounting stories of burns, hair loss and worse in technical journals as early as 1896.
-In February of that year, Professor Daniel and Dr. Dudley of Vanderbilt University performed an experiment involving x-raying Dudley's head that resulted in his hair loss.
+In February of that year, Professors John Daniel and William Lofland Dudley of Vanderbilt University performed an experiment involving x-raying Dudley's head that resulted in his hair loss.
 A report by Dr. H.D.
 Hawks, a graduate of Columbia College, of his severe hand and chest burns in an x-ray demonstration, was the first of many other reports in Electrical Review.

 Many experimenters including Elihu Thomson at Thomas Edison's lab, William J. Morton, and Nikola Tesla also reported burns.
 Elihu Thomson deliberately exposed a finger to an x-ray tube over a period of time and experienced pain, swelling, and blistering.
 Other effects, including ultraviolet rays and ozone were sometimes blamed for the damage.
 Many physicists claimed that there were no effects from x-ray exposure at all.

 As early as 1902 William Herbert Rollins wrote almost despairingly that his warnings about the dangers involved in careless use of x-rays was not being heeded, either by industry or by his colleagues.
 By this time Rollins had proved that x-rays could kill experimental animals, could cause a pregnant guinea pig to abort, and that they could kill a fetus.
 He also stressed that "animals vary in susceptibility to the external action of X-light" and warned that these differences be considered when patients were treated by means of x-rays.

 Before the biological effects of radiation were known, many physicists and corporations began marketing radioactive substances as patent medicine in the form of glow-in-the-dark pigments.
 Examples were radium enema treatments, and radium-containing waters to be drunk as tonics.
 Marie Curie protested against this sort of treatment, warning that the effects of radiation on the human body were not well understood.
-Curie later died from aplastic anaemia, likely caused by exposure to ionizing radiation.
-By the 1930s, after a number of cases of bone necrosis and death of radium treatment enthusiasts, radium-containing medicinal products had been largely removed from the market (radioactive quackery).
+Curie later died from aplastic anaemia, most likely caused by exposure to ionizing radiation.
+By the 1930s, after a number of cases of bone necrosis and death of radium treatment enthusiasts, radium-containing medicinal products and other forms of radioactive quackery had been largely removed from the market.